JupiterOne/sdk/docs/development.md

 #### Event reporting

-When running an integration, debug information will automatically be logged to `stdout` about the `step` being run.
+When running an integration, information logged via the `logger` will automatically be published `stdout`.
+For convenience, the integration framework will automatically log out transitions between steps.
 This allows for developers to keep track of how the integration is progressing without the need to explicitly add logging information themselves.

-When the integration is run with context about an integration instance (via the `run` command exposed by the [The CLI](# The CLI)), the transitions between each `step` are also published to
+When the integration is run with context about an integration instance (via the `run` command exposed by the [The CLI](# The CLI)), the transitions between each `step` will be published to the JupiterOne integration events log.
-JupiterOne via the `jobLog` utility.
+`auth` and `error` logs will also be published there.

 #### Data collection